Who will replace Sarah Sanders? Race is on for coveted press secretary role

 Under Sanders, the traditional televised press briefings in the James S. Brady Press Briefing Room have largely gone away.
 Earlier this year, the president said he told Sanders “not to bother” giving those regular briefings anymore, saying the press covers her “rudely and inaccurately.”
 It’s now become more common for White House spokespeople to take questions from reporters in informal gaggles outside the West Wing.

 The president, during an event at the White House on Thursday afternoon, called Sanders up to the podium to praise her work.
+Trump also said he hopes she will run for governor of Arkansas, a job her father once had.

 “She's done an incredible job,” Trump said.
 “She's tough, she's good.
 We've been through a lot together.”